brentvollebregt/nitratine.net/posts/emotionify.md

 This allows you to perform functions like sort by an audio feature, reverse and filter by an audio feature value to produce a playlist for any occasion.

 ![Example of Applying Filters to Playlists](/post-assets/emotionify/emotionifytools-page-demo.png)

-> Currently the source is not being released as early development occurs.